 Consider a service like Kaltura Pitch, which lets users easily record and attach personalized videos to your emails.
 It’s an excellent tool for reaching out to prospective students and maintaining connections with alumni.

 Create top-tier marketing videos for your school

-Epiphan Pearl-2 and Pearl Mini hardware encoders make it easy to create high-quality higher education video marketing content for your college or university.
+Epiphan Pearl hardware encoders make it easy to create high-quality video marketing content for your college or university.
 Multiple inputs for video and professional audio let you connect high-end cameras and microphones to stream or record at high-resolution (up to 4K) with crystal-clear sound.
-Pearl systems also feature direct integration with industry-leading video platforms Panopto and Kaltura.
+Pearl systems also feature direct integration with industry-leading video platforms Panopto, Kaltura, and YuJa.